 Collective practice They Are Here expand their dialogue with ‘precarious’ Londoners through a series of exchanges, workshops and live performances.

-These workshops will culminate in ROUTINE, a performance comprising two nights of live stand–up comedy delivered by the participants.
+These workshops culminated in ROUTINE, a performance comprising two nights of live stand–up comedy delivered by the participants.

-ROUTINE will be staged within an immersive installation of new works informed by the process, including a sculpture which takes its cue from Homer’s line in Season 10 Episode 19 of The Simpsons, “Lisa, that’s it!
+ROUTINE was staged within an immersive installation of new works informed by the process, including a sculpture which took its cue from Homer’s line in Season 10 Episode 19 of The Simpsons, “Lisa, that’s it!
 I’ve got an idea for a wonderful art project that’ll make everyone love me again!
 Step one: steal all the doormats in town”.

-Taking its cue from They Are Here’s new work, Welcome (2018) – which is inspired by a line from Homer Simpson in the episode Mom & Pop Art (1999) – the artists have convened a panel of Simpsons’ enthusiasts.
-Their discussions will touch on The Lisa Simpson Book Club, notable predictions of the future in the series, as well as the recent documentary The Problem With Apu (2017).
-Attendees will also be welcome to share their favourite clips via YouTube.
-Tickets: Pay–What–You–Like (suggested £4)
+Taking its cue from They Are Here’s new work, Welcome (2018) – which is inspired by a line from Homer Simpson in the episode Mom & Pop Art (1999) – the artists convened a panel of Simpsons’ enthusiasts.

 They Are Here (f.
 2006) is a collaborative practice steered by Helen Walker and Harun Morrison, currently based in London and on the River Lea.